razum2um/params_tree/README.md

 ## Contributing

+Use `rake generate` to get a `.rb` parser, but avoid committing it.

 1. Fork it ( https://github.com/razum2um/params_tree/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)